-While the terms shareholder and stakeholder sound similar, and are sometimes even used interchangeably, it’s important to understand the difference between the two.
-While both groups have a financial interest in a company’s success, they may have very different priorities when it comes to exactly what they’d like to see it achieve and how.
+While the terms shareholder and stakeholder sound similar and are sometimes even used interchangeably, it’s important to understand their differences.
+While both groups have a financial interest in a company’s success, they may have very different priorities regarding what they’d like to see it achieve and how.

 One of the most foundational things to understand is that shareholders are a type of stakeholder, but stakeholders aren’t always necessarily shareholders.